Optimal and Diffusion Transports in Machine Learning: Training Neural Networks

 Training amounts to adjusting the parameters $X=(x_i)_{i=1}^n$ using a dataset $(z_k,y_k)_{k=1}^N \subset \RR^d \times \RR^{d'}$ of input–output pairs.
 The standard approach is empirical risk minimization.
 For simplicity, we consider the quadratic loss,

 and perform gradient descent (in practice, stochastic gradient descent and its variants~\cite{robbins1951sgd,bottou2018optimization}):

-As $\tau \to 0$, this iteration converges formally to the ODE dynamics in~\eqref{eq:wassflows-particles}.
+As $\tau \to 0$, this iteration converges formally to continuous-time gradient descent; up to the normalization factor discussed in~\eqref{eq:wassflows-particles}, this is the particle form of the Wasserstein flow.
 Global convergence for large networks remains poorly understood, but significant progress has been made in the case of two-layer MLPs~\eqref{eq:2layermlp} by analyzing their mean-field limit.

 The key observation is that $G_X$ is invariant under permutation of neurons, so that it is natural to represent the weights by a probability measure $\alpha$ on $\RR^{d+d'}$.
 This leads to the mean-field formulation